Symmetries and topological operators, on average: Symmetries in quenched disorder

 \subsection{Quenched disorder and Ward identities}

-Theories with quenched disorder in the continuum limit can often be described starting from a pure theory $S_0$ and adding a perturbation like in \eqref{eq:S0Def} (see e.g. \cite{Aharony:2015aea,Aharony:2018mjm}), where $h$ is taken to be space-dependent (again we always implicitly pair up $h(x)\cO_0(x)$ with its hermitian conjugate): \be S[h] = S_0 + \int d^d x \,h(x) \cO_0(x) \,. \ee The random coupling is sampled from a distribution $P[h]$ and we should think of an ensemble of systems, each member being described by the action \eqref{eq:S0def2}.
+Theories with quenched disorder in the continuum limit can often be described starting from a pure theory $S_0$ and adding a perturbation like in \eqref{eq:S0Def} (see e.g. \cite{Aharony:2015aea,Aharony:2018mjm} for a modern analysis in this context), where $h$ is taken to be space-dependent (again we always implicitly pair up $h(x)\cO_0(x)$ with its hermitian conjugate): \be S[h] = S_0 + \int d^d x \,h(x) \cO_0(x) \,. \ee The random coupling is sampled from a distribution $P[h]$ and we should think of an ensemble of systems, each member being described by the action \eqref{eq:S0def2}.
 Note that the considerations above on the explicit breaking are valid, with minor modifications, for each member of the ensemble.